McoreD/McoreD/README.md

 A cross-platform implementation of the ShareX uploader ecosystem, designed for reuse across multiple apps and platforms.

+## My Passions

-## Agentic engineering
+### Agentic engineering

 I treat AI coding agents as team members that can own bounded tasks end-to-end: reading the codebase, proposing designs, writing and verifying code, and committing clean output.
-This isn't autocomplete - it's a disciplined workflow where agents operate within defined skill files, follow build and architecture rules, and are held to the same quality bar as human-written code.
+It's a disciplined workflow where agents operate within defined skill files, follow build and architecture rules, and are held to the same quality bar as human-written code.

 XerahS is the live experiment.
 The codebase is intentionally structured to be agent-readable: strict nullability, consistent MVVM, registry-driven dispatch, and skill files that give agents the domain context they need to work autonomously on real features.